preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

     /*--------------------------------------------------------*/

-    //If your block is working with block property (AKA block data data in 5.0).
-Follow the following code to know how to get/set the block property.
+    //If your block is working with block property (AKA block-data's data in 5.0), you can see the following code to know how to get/set the block property in new way.

     private blockProperty: ReactivePageBlockProperty<MyBlockProperty> = null;
     private init(){
-        //Check if the block is render inside wcm layout if(this.blockInstance.wcm){
+        //Check if the block is rendered inside wcm layout if(this.blockInstance.wcm){
-            //Get the block property
+            //Get the block property from wcm api

+            //IT IS RECOMMENDED TO SET DEFAULT VALUE FOR ALL PROPERTIES OF BlockProperty.

             this.blockProperty = this.blockInstance.wcm.pageBlockPropertyStore.getBlockProperty(this.blockInstance, this.settings, MyBlockConfigurationFactory.defaultProperty())
         }
     }